A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models: Applying PMP Metrics and Diagnostic Tools to DL-ESMs

 \section{Applying PMP Metrics and Diagnostic Tools to DL-ESMs}

-The PMP framework computes hundreds of summary statistics including mean state metrics, variability metrics, and process-oriented diagnostics.
-In the context of ESM evaluation, the PMP toolkit has been critical in quantifying model performance against observed climatological fields and modes of variability.
-Adopting the PMP framework for testing DL-ESMs requires organizing the evaluation into several diagnostic categories, each quantified via well-established performance metrics.
-By running the same suite of PMP metrics on ESMs and DL-ESMs we can benchmark the DL-based models' performance and highlight important differences.
-Using the PMP Metrics and AMIP simulations, we measured key benchmarks such as mean climatology, modes of extra-tropical and intra-seasonal variability, monsoons and precipitation variability.
+The PMP framework computes hundreds of summary statistics, including mean-state metrics, variability metrics, and process-oriented diagnostics.
+In the context of ESM evaluation, the PMP toolkit has been critical for quantifying model performance against observed climatological fields and major modes of variability.
+Adopting PMP for DL-ESMs allows us to evaluate these models with the same diagnostics used for CMIP-class simulations, while also exposing model-specific limitations such as missing output variables, post-processing requirements, and stability constraints.
+We therefore organize the analysis into diagnostic categories that test complementary aspects of Earth system performance: mean climatology, modes of extra-tropical and intra-seasonal variability, monsoon behavior, and precipitation variability.